-In the exercise (U) part, students can chose one from several offered practical assignments in one of the above areas.
+The exercise part (U), offers the students practical assignments in topics presented in the lecture part.
 The exercises are being worked on individually or in a team of students throughout the semester advised by members of the institute.
 A final presentation and short report on assignment results is the basis for grading the U part.

 The V and U parts can be taken together or independently of each other.
 The AKCG lecture and exercise is open for all master and doctoral students interested in the above topics.
 Previous knowledge in Computer Graphics, Visualization and/or Interactive Systems as well as practical programming skills in a current programming environment is recommended for successful participation.